-Ajay Devgn Says Working With Kajol In 'Tanhaji' Felt Like Home On Set!
+Ajay Devgn Says Working With Kajol In 'Tanhaji' Felt Like Home On Sets!

 The Superstar Reveals How He Prepped For His Role As Tanhaji Malusare

 "I only followed my director.
-Whatever books or documents we have read for the making of this film, there isn't much detailed information available about Tanhaji's behavior, so you have to imagine and maintain dignity of the character while portraying it."
+Whatever books or documents we have read for the making of this film, there isn't much detailed information available about Tanhaji's behavior, so you have to imagine and maintain (the) dignity of the character while portraying it."

 Ajay Devgn Talks About His Co-star Saif Ali Khan